freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     **Note:** If you have any outstanding Pull Request that you made from the `master` branch of your fork, you will lose them at the end of this step.
 You should ensure your pull request is merged by a moderator before performing this step.
 To avoid this scenario, you should *always* work on a branch separate from master.

     This step **will sync the latest changes** from the main repository of freeCodeCamp.
-You must rebase your branch on top of the latest `upstream/master` as often as possible to avoid conflicts later.
+It is important that you rebase your branch on top of the latest `upstream/master` as often as possible to avoid conflicts later.

     Update your local copy of the freeCodeCamp upstream repository:
     ```sh